Are you a nurse anesthetist and curious about what a travel nurse anesthetist’s salary looks like?

 There are typically two ways travel nurses pay for housing:

-- Agency-provided housing — this is where the agency will find short-term accommodations/long-term leases for you.
+- Agency-provided housing – This is where the agency will find short-term accommodations or long-term leases for you.

-5 Factors That Affect a Travel Nurse Anesthetist Salary
+5 Factors That Can Affect Travel Nurse Anesthetist Salaries

 Location plays a major role in a travel nurse anesthetist’s salary — where there is more demand, there tends to be more money.

-According to the US Bureau of Labor Statistics (BLS), the following states have both the highest travel nurse anesthetist salary and average annual nurse anesthetist salary:
+According to ZipRecruiter, the following states have the highest average travel nurse anesthetist salaries:

-Generally, CRNA’s that choose a shift that may be considered inconvenient may see higher salaries — these inconvenient shifts usually involve nights, weekends, or holidays.
+Generally, CRNAs who choose a shift that may be considered inconvenient may see higher salaries — these inconvenient shifts usually involve nights, weekends, or holidays.

 #3: Crisis Assignments

-Crisis assignments are known to increase CRNA travel nurse salary because of the nature of the contracted assignment.
+Crisis assignments are known to increase CRNA travel nurse salaries because of the nature of the contracted assignment.